-Pupils at Gorsey Bank were delighted to meet our local MP, Esther McVey, last week when she came into school.
+Pupils at Gorsey Bank were delighted to meet their local MP, Esther McVey, when she came into school last week.

-The Conservative MP for Tatton came to visit Gorsey Bank, in what was an exciting culmination to UK Parliament Week, a national event to help teach children about parliament and democracy.
+The Conservative MP for Tatton came to visit Gorsey Bank in what was an exciting finish to UK Parliament Week, a national event to help teach children about parliament and democracy.

 All of our pupils were incredibly interested in the topic and came up with some fantastic ideas about how we can all help to look after the environment.

-The week ended with a fascinating talk by Esther McVey MP.
-The children were then able to ask their questions about life as an MP, how parliament works and the importance of democracy.
+The week ended with a fascinating talk by Esther McVey.
+The children were then able to ask her questions about life as an MP, how parliament works and the importance of democracy.

 “It was also great to see so many young people talking about big topics which will affect the future generations.”

-We all really enjoyed UK Parliament Week but our interest doesn’t end there.
-Gorsey Bank’s Pupil Parliament operates throughout the school year and consists of children across the school voted into ‘office’ to represent their classmates and friends on a variety of issues as diverse as children’s rights and which sports they’d like to see offered in school.
+We all really enjoyed UK Parliament Week, but our interest doesn’t end there!
+Gorsey Bank’s Pupil Parliament operates throughout the school year and consists of children across the school who are voted into ‘office’ to represent their classmates and friends.
+They have their say on a variety of issues, from children’s rights to which sports they’d like to see offered in school.